 - Prepare for multi-cloud: In large organizations, even when there is an existing cloud strategy, it’s not uncommon for new use cases to develop that require a different cloud, or for a business unit to go rogue and start using another cloud, or for an acquisition to occur that results in the need to support multiple clouds.

-- Implement best practices: Our definitive guide provides a five-step framework to help you define and implement a successful cloud strategy.
+- Implement best practices: Our definitive guide provides a six-step framework to help you define and implement a successful cloud strategy.

 Choose the Best Cloud for Your Needs